 What Are Serums and Oils?These two treatments tend to get thrown into the same category (perhaps because they usually come in a bottle with a dropper) but they’re truthfully quite different.
 Serums have a thin, watery consistency and are formulated with a high concentration of active ingredients.
 Because this allows the product to penetrate deep below the surface of the skin, serums are ideal for targeting specific skincare concerns—from acne to aging to dullness.

 Should Oily and Acne-Prone Skin Use Them?All skin types can benefit from adding serums and oils to their routine, but you have to find the right ones for your skin.
 Because each serum is so unique, feel free to mix and match according to your specific skin’s needs.
-For example, adding a Clarifying Serum and Brightening Serum to a problem skin routine can simultaneously clear up acne and fade the marks they leave behind.
-You may even opt for a boost of hyaluronic acid, like Hydration Station, which can be used alone or mixed into other skincare.
+For example, adding a Clarifying Serum and Brightening Serum to a acne-prone skin routine can simultaneously clear up acne and fade the marks they leave behind.
+You may even opt for a boost of hyaluronic acid, like Moisture Maker, which will leave skin hydrated and moisturized.

 When to Apply Serums and Oils in Your RoutineBoth serums and oils can be used morning and night and should be patted (gently) onto the face, neck, and chest.
 Following the rule of applying skincare from thinnest to thickest, serums should be applied after cleansing and toning but before moisturizing.
 Facial oils can replace your moisturizer or, if you’re extra dry, can be layered above or beneath depending on personal preference.
 Note: The term “serum” is sometimes used ambiguously and may be formulated with oil-based ingredients.
 In that case, treat that product as you would a facial oil and apply towards the end of your routine.
 Regardless, allow both serums and oils to sink in for 2-3 minutes (or more for heavier oils) before moving on to your next skincare move (if any).